ldmckeen/runninghill-ldmckeen-wordsmiths/README.md

 # runninghill-ldmckeen-wordsmiths
 ## Runninghill Wordsmiths Application
-This epository contains the codebase for a production ready, maintainable, testable service and Restful web application that allows you to dynamically build a sentence by selecting words based on their word types.
+This repository contains the codebase for a production ready, maintainable, testable service and Restful web application that allows you to dynamically build a sentence by selecting words based on their word types.
 The types are Noun, Verb, Adjective, Adverb, Pronoun, Preposition, Conjunction, Determiner, Exclamation.